 PVC vs. CPVC?
 Which is which?
 For starters, they are the most common variants of plastic.
 PVC is believed to be the most used plastic today.
 It comes in a white, odorless and durable form.
 It is a top choice for home plumbing but also extensive industrial and commercial use.
 CPVC is a tough thermoplastic material with high chlorine content.
 It has more industrial and commercial applications compared to PVC and is mostly just used for ventilation and plumbing in the home.

-Polyvinyl Chloride is a corrosion-resistant plastic variant, commonly used in the plumbing and construction industry.
+Trusted SourcePOLYVINYL CHLORIDE (PVC) Polyvinyl Chloride (PVC) piping is the most widely used plastic piping material.
+PVC piping systems are: www.ppfahome.org is a corrosion-resistant plastic variant, commonly used in the plumbing and construction industry.
 Unlike most plastic variants, it doesn’t have to be produced from fossil fuels and other scarce resources and it can be recycled.
 It can also be adapted to different environments.

 PVC is also commonly used around a variety of chemicals that could compromise other materials.